netzpirat/haml-coffee/README.md

 ### `-t`/`--template` option

 Each template must have a unique name under which it can be addressed.
-By default the template name is derived from the template file name, by stripping of all extensions and remove illegal characters.
+By default the template name is derived from the template file name by stripping of all extensions and remove illegal characters.
 Directory names are converted to nested namespaces under the default namespace.

-For example, a template named `user/show-admin.html.haml` will result in a template name `window.HAML.user.show_admin`, but you can override this behaviour:
+For example, a template named `user/show-admin.html.haml` will result in a template name `window.HAML.user.show_admin`, but you can override this behavior:

 ``` bash
 $ haml-coffee -i template.haml -n exports.JST -t other